dotkernel/dot-log/README.md

 The log levels are: emergency (0), alert (1), critical (2), error (3), warn (4), notice (5), info (6), debug (7) (in order of level/importance)

-Although the plain Logger in Dot Log is not fully compatible with PSR-3, it provides a way to log all of these message types.

 The following example has three file writers using filters:

 * First Example: `FileWriter` - All messages are logged in `/log/dk.log`